What is an Iteration, which interpretations exist and which duration and frequency make sense?

-In software development the term iteration is used differently:
+In software development, iteration is used in different ways:

-- An iteration describes the repeated running of whole development cycles.
+- It describes the repeated running through of entire development cycles.
 A classic development cycle is often divided into individual project phases such as preparation, implementation, testing, operation and maintenance with corresponding milestones at the end of the phase.
 Thus, the implementation as a whole could be repeated until an internal release for testing by a separate test department takes place.

 - The repeated interaction of several phases – e.g. between realisation and testing – can be understood as a special form.
 A product is realised and then tested, followed by further development and testing.
 This process is repeated until the product has reached the desired quality and can be put into operation.

 In product and software development, we often speak of an iterative-incremental approach.
 Iterative refers to a temporally and technically self-contained period of time in which additional functionality is developed step by step (incrementally).

 Due to these different interpretations of an iteration, it is not generally possible to determine how long an iteration lasts or how often it repeats itself.
 Corresponding specifications must be made project-specifically.

 In Scrum as the most well-known representative of agile software development iterations are called Sprints.
 These are events of a fixed length of one month or less, where a new Sprint starts immediately after the completion of the previous Sprint.

 The V-Modell XT does not know such a specification as a process model of federal German authorities; there iterations are defined statically at the beginning of the project or dynamically in the course of the project with time intervals to be determined in the course of tailoring.
 The time intervals depend on the content – a major difference to Scrum, where the content is defined in such a way that it can be implemented in the fixed time intervals.

 Regardless of the software development method, it makes sense to plan iterations in a project with the same scope and duration in order to compare results.